Washington Laws and Incentives

 Utility Electric Vehicle Supply Equipment (EVSE) Return on Investment Incentive

 Utilities may petition the Washington Utilities and Transportation Commission (UTC) for a rate of return on EVSE installed for the benefit of ratepayers.
 The UTC may approve an additional 2% to the standard rate of return if the utility installs EVSE on a fully regulated basis similar to other capital investments behind a customer's meter, and the expenditures do not increase ratepayer costs more than 0.25%.
 To be eligible for the incentive, utilities must install EVSE in locations where vehicles are likely to park longer than two hours.
 EVSE must be installed after July 1, 2015, and all claims are subject to an EVSE depreciation schedule.
 After the equipment has fully depreciated, the utility may gift the EVSE to the owner of the property.
-The UTC must report to the legislature on the use and impacts of the incentive by December 31, 2017.
+The UTC issued a report on the use and impacts of the incentive on December 1, 2017.
 (Reference Revised Code of Washington 80.28.360)

 Natural Gas Tax Exemptions

-Natural gas used as a transportation fuel is exempt from the state and local sales, use, and public utility taxes.
+Natural gas used as a transportation fuel is exempt from public utility taxes.
 In addition, natural gas distribution businesses are eligible for an exemption for machinery and equipment used for the production of natural gas for transportation fuel.
-This exemption is available quarterly as a remittance beginning on July 1, 2017.
-(Reference Revised Code of Washington 82.08.02565 and 82.38.030)
+This exemption is available quarterly as a remittance.
+(Reference Revised Code of Washington 82.08.02565 and 82.16.130)

 Biodiesel Feedstock Tax Exemption